iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 > Brilliant app!
 Very informative and easy to follow.
 Highly recommend<br> :date: __2020-05-08 13:34:16__

 > Easy to use<br> :date: __2020-05-03 17:07:02__

-> It's good that this information is available in one location, however please note (developers) that the physical distance required by law and for the best chance of avoiding the virus via breath, is 2 metres, not 1 metre as stated in the app.
-Sorry to be picky, but this is crucial information.
-As for the risk of malware, some of the more rudimentary so-called security apps will throw up false positives but Kaspersky, AVG and Malwarebytes will not. 🏳<br> :date: __2020-05-02 18:01:23__